jbee/open-space/terminals.md

 ## Actions
 Each Screen contains one or more action-sets.
 Actions are possible operations described as data.
 The result of an action is data as well.
 A typical example would be a selection.

+## State
+In general there are 2 kinds of state:

+- Navigation and selection state that is not changing the turn/game state at all
+- Reconfiguration state that changes the turn/game state
+	- Done or directly triggered by the player
+	- triggered as an automatic reaction to a player action
+	- triggered as an automatic reaction as a player configuration
+	- triggered as an automatic reaction to a game rule (the game mechanics)

+Screens could work a bit like RESTful HTTP resources.
+When you access them with a special navigation state you'll access another view of that resource.
+E.g. colony view with colony id is a single colony screen, without it is a list of colonies.
+That would mean a view has multiple screens depending on the navigation state a particular screen is picked.
+Thereby a screen can expect a particular navigation state.